- Thomas M. Cooley Law School, J.D., cum laude, 2009

 - U.S. District Court for the Northern District of Illinois

-Joseph T. Tripoli concentrates his practice in the area of civil defense litigation, with a focus on the defense of injury claims involving third-party liability and insurance/medical fraud.
-He is also experienced in general liability defense, focusing on matters involving general negligence, premises liability, animal liability, construction, transportation, and defamation.
+Joseph T. Tripoli concentrates his practice in the area of civil defense litigation, with a focus on the defense of injury claims involving third-party liability and insurance/medical fraud as well as claims involving first-party insurance coverage.
+He also has experience with general liability defense, focusing on matters involving general negligence, premises liability, animal liability, construction, transportation, and defamation.
+He has defended a variety of clients, including retailers, restaurants, churches, security companies, landlords, condominium associations, property management groups, general contractors, subcontractors, truck drivers, and trucking companies, as well as individually named defendants.
+Through his representation of individuals and small, medium, and large entities, he possesses a great understanding of the perils each potentially faces as a participant in the legal process.

 Prior to joining HeplerBroom, Mr. Tripoli worked for boutique civil defense litigation firms in Chicago and focused his practice in the area of general liability defense litigation.